unicef/publicgoods-toolkit/appendix-resources-tools.md

 the boundaries of an environment and influence behaviour, but the execution is still up to individual human choice.

-Open source co-development often requires new tools and processes, and that change must be supported by the organization's culture.
-At its heart, open source collaboration requires communicating and coding in the open.
-This transparency brings the benefits outlined throughout this document, but it also opens the project -- and its human participants -- to feeling vulnerable to more criticism and being called out more easily for mistakes.
-Open source collaboration can be a significant change for a team or organization (recall our recommendation to consider if there is a low-risk project you can take on as an 'primer' open source experiment!).
+open-source co-development often requires new tools and processes, and that change must be supported by the organization's culture.
+At its heart, open-source collaboration requires communicating and coding in the open.
+This transparency brings the benefits outlined throughout this document, but it also opens the project -- and its human participants -- to feeling vulnerable to more criticism and being called out more easily for mistakes.  open-source collaboration can be a significant change for a team or organization (recall our recommendation to consider if there is a low-risk project you can take on as an 'primer' open-source experiment!).
 Recognize that change feels like a loss to many -- a loss of stability and what they knew about how to work -- and they will need leadership and guidance.
 Be sure to keep conversations going in your team about how well your